 What We Do

-The Bali Starling is probably the most beautiful of the mynah family.
+The Bali Myna is probably the most beautiful of its family.
 Its beauty however, has made it a target for poaching.
 Following decades of global trafficking, the species has become one of the rarest birds in the world and may be facing extinction.

 Bali Bird Sanctuary